HUMORCHAIN: Theory-Guided Multi-Stage Reasoning for Interpretable Multimodal Humor Generation: Experiments

 \subsection{Experiment 1: Pipeline Comparison and Dataset Design}

 \paragraph{Data Sources}

 This study utilizes three categories of datasets to facilitate both internal and external comparative analyses.
 For all internal methods (A--F), the Meme-Image-No-Text dataset is employed to ensure a consistent evaluation setting for images.
-For cross-model comparisons, two external evaluation sets are constructed: Oogiri-GO(G group)~\cite{zhong2024let} and OxfordTVG-HIC (H group)~\cite{li2023oxfordtvg}, with captions generated in parallel by HUMORCHAIN and the respective external systems.
-Detailed dataset configurations are provided in the Appendix.
+For cross-model comparisons, two external evaluation sets are constructed: Oogiri-GO (Group G)~\cite{zhong2024let} and OxfordTVG-HIC (Group H)~\cite{li2023oxfordtvg}, with captions generated in parallel by HUMORCHAIN and the respective external systems.
+Detailed dataset configurations are provided in Appendix \ref{appx:datasource}.

-A total of nine generation methods (A--I) were designed to systematically test different strategies for humor captioning, as shown in Table~\ref{tab:exp_methods}.
-Groups A--F are internal baselines developed in this study, while G (CLoT) and H (OxfordTVG-HIC) serve as external comparison models.
-I (Ours) corresponds to HUMORCHAIN, integrating theory-guided multi-stage reasoning and discriminator-based feedback.

-\paragraph{Experimental Design and Evaluation Metrics} Given the subjectivity of humorous image captioning, we adopt a complementary two-stage evaluation strategy, consisting of Pairwise Comparison and Single-title Evaluation.
-Detailed annotator instructions are provided in the Appendix.